HumanCompatibleAI/ranking-challenge/examples/fastapi_nltk/README.md

 ## Setting up your environment

 1. Create a virtual environment using your preferred method
+2. `pip install poetry`
-2. `poetry install --no-root` at the repo root.
+3. `poetry install --no-root` at the repo root.
 This will install only the dependencies listed in `pyproject.toml` without trying to install the current project as a package

 ## Running tests